HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 ```

 - This code completely hides elements from view.
-Also, it is very useful
+Also, it is very
+useful for screen reader specific content